 A Cloudflare customer blocked traffic from your client or browser.

 Request the website owner to investigate their Cloudflare security settings or allow your client IP address.
 Since the website owner blocked your request, Cloudflare support cannot override a customer’s security settings.

 Error 1010: The owner of this website has banned your access based on your browser's signature

 A website owner blocked your request based on your client's web browser.

 Notify the website owner of the blocking.
 If you cannot determine how to contact the website owner, lookup contact information for the domain via the Whois database.
-Site owners disable Browser Integrity Check via the Settings tab of the Firewall app.
+Site owners disable Browser Integrity Check via the Settings tab of the Security app.